Scoring Percentages for Local Competition

 On-Stage Interview (15%)

-Demonstrates contestant’s ability to project her interest, opinions and aspirations.
+Demonstrates candidate’s ability to project her interest, opinions and aspirations.

 - Advancing the same criteria as the private interview by bringing it on stage in an interactive energetic way to showcase each candidates’ intelligence, personality, charisma and aptitude for the job.